Justin-Lund/PS-Remote-Support/README.md

 ## Functions
+*All of the troubleshooting options work remotely, eliminating the need to remotely take control of a user's computer*

 * Launch CMRC, Active Directory, & PowerShell
 * Find user account information *(Displays information such as when a user's password expires)*